basicallydan/danhough.com/busking/2017-11-05-westminster.md

 location: London, UK
 ---

+I came to Westminster at 20:00 on the 5th of November hoping that the fireworks would bump up the footfall.
+It was fairly busy in the station, but this station has many entrances and exits.
+Mine, however (5 and 6) were not very busy.

+This session brought me in £15.10, or £8.16 per hour (I was there for 1.85 hours).

 I used the cheat sheet [that I decided to use last time](/busking/2017-11-04-tottenham-court-road), and it helped _so much_.
 It felt like I had unlocked 7 new songs all of a sudden, which I already knew how to play once I'd gotten started but needed pointing in the right direction.

 {% include _figure.html src="/img/busking/2017-11-05-w2-2.jpg" caption="The pitch.
 It is in a tunnel which is not behind ticket barriers.
 It's semi-exposed to the elements." %}